2026 LMNA Rendezvous’ Workshops & Presentations!

 Please mark the following dates in your calendars!

 The schedule will be updated to include details – timings/places etc. when known.
 External events More workshops will be added later.
-Any questions or issues, please contact us.
+Any questions, comments or concerns, please contact us.

 March 28th, Mammals Workshop led by Dr. Ana Couvillon of ULM Biology